JvanKatwijk/qt-dab/README.md

 software to handle TII data and show the result of decoding on a map).
 It is advised to update the user's home location).

-New in the current version of Qt-DAB is the display - per  transmitter location - of the channels that contain data, together with the TII value (mainId, subId) transmitted from that location.
 Clicking on a transmitterlocation, displays the details of that location, i.e. the distance and some data of the transmitters on that location.